hemantksingh/messup-learn/People/Awareness.md

 ## Building will power

-* Affirmation with choice of concise words
+* Affirmation - remind yourself of your main goal and how you're going to get there with a clear choice of concise words
-* Clear visualization of success - remember the positive feeling you get after completing something and taking it to its logical end.
+* Clear visualization of success - remind yourself of the fulfillment you get after completing a task and taking it to its logical end on the way to achieving your main goal